Cathedral of St Peter, Bautzen

-St. Peter's Cathedral is an interdenominational church in Bautzen, Germany.
+St. Peter's Cathedral is an interdenominational church in Bautzen (also Budessen), Germany.
 It is among the oldest and largest simultaneum churches in Germany.
 Located in the heart of the city's "Old Town", the church and the square it is situated within is a major tourist attraction.

 History

 First Churches

 The first church was built around the 1000 AD.
 Near the beginning of the 13th century, a cathedral was built under the supervision of Bishop Bruno II.
 The Bishop established the Catholic priest foundation at this time as well.
 This first cathedral was not specifically the Cathedral of St. Peter, as both John the Baptist and St. Peter were the patron saints for the church.

 Modern Cathedral

 Between 1456 and 1463, the cathedral that now stands was constructed and named after St. Peter.
 A fourth nave was added to the original structure.
 In c.
 1560 the Dutch organ builder Hermann Rodensteen built an organ for the cathedral.

 A fire devastated much of the city and church in 1634, and the church required a new vault and significant restoration work.
 The entire interior of the church, with the exception of the original Gothic-style which can still be seen today.

 Various cities came to Bautzen to help rebuild the city and Cathedral.
 Names of many Germanic cities are written on the lintels in the church to commemorate the rebuilding of the cathedral.

 The church is a mixture of several different architectural styles, the most prominent being Gothic and Baroque.
 The early church was entirely a Gothic structure, but it has since been heavily modified.
 Today, only parts of the interior are Gothic in nature.
 The Baroque dome was added to the tower in 1664.